mohlomitaoana/mohlomitaoana.github.io/_pages/about.md

 ---

-I'm from Mohale's Hoek, Lesotho and I am currently masters student in Computational Finance and Risk management at the University of Washington.
-I am highly interested in Systematic Investing(trend following, global macro, momentum, and more) and Data Science particularly in machine learning, explorative analysis and data visualization.
+  I'm a masters student in Computational Finance and Risk Management at the the University of Washignton in Seattle.
+I am highly interested in Systematic Investing(trend following, global macro, momentum) and Data Science particularly in machine learning, explorative analysis and data visualization.
 This Portfolio provides some projects that interest me.